-This element should describe targeted outcomes and implementation strategies, including milestones, work descriptions, and a timeline for execution.
+This element should describe outcomes and implementation strategies, aligned with project phases and established workplans.
+This is recommended to include milestones, work descriptions, and a timeline for execution.
 This could be presented in table or graphical form, or as narrative.